PointNorm: Dual Normalization is All You Need for Point Cloud Analysis: Proposed Methods

-PointNet++ \cite{qi2017pointnet++} performs both sampling and grouping operations on the irregular point cloud.
-Consequently, the sampled and grouped points are both irregular.
-Our DualNorm modules consists of Point Normalization (PN) and Reverse Point Normalization (RPN).
-Specifically, PN aims to address the irregularity of the grouped points, whereas RPN aims to address the irregularity of the sampled points.
-Suppose $x_{s}$ is the sampled points; $x_{g}$ is the grouped points; $k$ is the number of neighbors in the KNN algorithm \cite{peterson2009k}; $n$ is the number of points in a point cloud; $d$ is the dimension (i.e., the channel number at a specific layer); $\alpha_{1}$ and $\alpha_{2}$ are learnable parameters initialized with a value of 1; $\beta_{1}$ and $\beta_{2}$ are learnble parameters initialized with a value of 0; and $\varepsilon$ is set as 1e-5 to promote numerical stability (e.g., avoid divison by zero).
-In the following two paragraphs, we derive the formulation for PN and PRN, considering both the local and the global choices.
+Suppose $x_{s}$ represents the sampled points; $x_{g}$ represents the grouped points; $k$ is the number of neighbors in the KNN algorithm \cite{peterson2009k}; $n$ is the number of points in a point cloud; $d$ is the dimension (i.e., the channel number at a specific layer); $\alpha_{1}$ and $\alpha_{2}$ are learnable parameters initialized with a value of 1; $\beta_{1}$ and $\beta_{2}$ are learnable parameters initialized with a value of 0; $\varepsilon$ is set as $10^{-5}$ to promote numerical stability (e.g., avoid division by zero).